 Photography by Marla Aufmuth.

 Above: Virtually all roses are safe to eat; just make sure they're organically grown (pesticide free).
 From a friend's rose garden, I picked a variety, washed and dried them, then placed petals from about six roses in a quart-size canning jar.
-A half-pound bag of organic Red Rose Petals is $15.95 from Bulk Herb Store.
+A half-pound bag of organic Red Rose Petals is $15.95, available seasonally, from Bulk Herb Store.

 I poured 1.5 pounds of local honey over the petals.

 Above: You can experiment; vary the proportion of petals to honey, depending on how strong you want the infusion to taste.